playgrdstar/oscillation_threejs/README.md

-# Nature of Code port to three.js
+# Port of Daniel Shiffman's Nature of Code to three.js

-3 dimensional movement with forces in three.js
+3 dimensional oscillation three.js